Generic Name: Tenecteplase (ten EK te plase)

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

-- Very bad and sometimes deadly bleeding problems have happened with tenecteplase.
-Talk with the doctor.
+- Severe and sometimes deadly bleeding problems have happened with tenecteplase.

 - Use care to prevent injury and avoid falls or crashes.